backstage/backstage/docs/backend-system/core-services/http-auth.md

 ### Custom token extraction logic

 In some cases, you might want to customize how tokens are extracted from incoming requests.
 It might be that you want to extract tokens from a different location in the request.
-To support this you supply your own slightly modified httpAuth service.
+To support this you can supply your own slightly modified httpAuth service.
 The `DefaultHttpAuthService` class is exported from the `@backstage/backend-defaults` package and it's `create` method can be used to pass in a custom `getTokenFromRequest` extraction function.

 ```ts
 import { DefaultHttpAuthService } from '@backstage/backend-defaults/httpAuth';